xarray-contrib/xarray.dev/src/posts/cupy-tutorial/index.md

 ## TLDR

 The [CuPy-Xarray](https://github.com/xarray-contrib/cupy-xarray) collaboration brings GPU acceleration into Xarray workflows.
-Explore the new documentation and tutorials to leverage these capabilities for your data science needs. 🎉 🥳 🚀
+Explore the [new documentation](https://cupy-xarray.readthedocs.io/) and tutorials to explore how CuPy-Xarray enables GPU accelerations on large multidimensional datasets. 🎉 🥳 🚀

 ## Background